-- Good looks on picking me up a slice!
+- Good looks on picking me up a slice (of pizza)!

-Hear someone say bet?
+Hear someone say “bet”?
 In New York, it’s usually not because they are trying to make an actual bet with you.
-Instead, the word “bet” is usually used by itself and means ok, good, let’s do it or no doubt.
+Instead, the New York slang word “bet” is usually used by itself and means ok, good, let’s do it, or no doubt.

-You would use bet as a reply to someone.
+You would use the word “bet” as a reply to someone.
 An example would be:

 - This pizza is fire!
 Facts, it’s the best pizza joint (restaurant) in all of New York.